lavillecamille/lavillecamille/content/project/2023-02-07-MRA/index.md

 ---
 Citation:  Laville, C., & Mandon, P. (2024).
 Internal conflicts and shocks: A narrative meta-analysis.
 Journal of Peace Research, 0(0). https://doi.org/10.1177/00223433241283323

+You can access the replication material by following the "Code" URL and selecting "View Raw" to download the ZIP file.